localjo/quotable-wp/readme.txt

 == Changelog ==

+= 1.0.1 =
-= 1.0.0 =
+* Fixed minor console errors on pages with no quotable content = 1.0.0 =
 * Updated plugin meta information
 * Prepared the plugin for future updates (coming soon!)